SurajGaur97/UserHotelRating-MicroServices-Okta-OAuth2.0/README.md

 For testing Rate Limiter functionality implemented in this project we need to download the software zip file form the given below link: https://jmeter.apache.org/download_jmeter.cgi

-# Basic instruction for pushing an pulling files in GitHub
+# Basic instruction given by GiHub for pushing an pulling files
 …or create a new repository on the command line

     echo "# UserHotelRating-MicroServices" >> README.md